ashitabh8/Tiny-NN-in-C/README.md

-# PyTorch to C Compiler
+# Tiny-NN-in-C, PyTorch to C Compiler

 A compiler that converts PyTorch models into standalone, dependency-free C code for microcontrollers.